A Casimir operator for a Calogero $W$ algebra: A Casimir operator

 where the overall scale of each $T^{\prime s}_{66}$ was fixed such that the first term has weight~1.
 Of the 16 possible terms for $T^{\prime 5}_{66}$ only 14 appear, because the vanishing condition for the commutators with level-3 operators will enforce zero weight for $(30|12|11|11|02)'$ and $(21|20|11|11|03)'$.

 Since adding a single level-3 operator suffices to generate the full $W'_3$ algebra from $sl(2)$, we only need to impose the vanishing of $[\cC_6^{\textrm{class}},(30)']$.
 For the classical result, the ordering inside operator products is irrelevant, and so we may ignore the reordering issues displayed in~\eqref{reorder}.
-Employing the classical part of Table~\ref{tab2}, this commutator generates
+Employing the classical part of Table~\ref{tab2}, this commutator generates the following linear combinations (indicated by `$\&$'),

 and no terms of the form $T^{\prime 4}_{85}$.
 Cancellation of all resulting structures on the right-hand side is an overdetermined linear problem, which however has a unique (up to scale) solution,

 The expression $\cC_6^{\textrm{class}}$ in \eqref{ansatzclass} hence Poisson-commutes with all generators of~$W'_3$.
 We note that this result does not see the $g$~dependence of Table~\ref{tab2} or Table~\ref{tab3}.